 A mother automatically has parental responsibility, as does a married father irrespective of whether the marriage to the mother occurred before or after the birth of the child.
-As such, unmarried fathers of children whose birth is registered, whether or not their names are named as the father on the birth certificate of the child, also have parental responsibility.

-Before the court will make an order granting parental responsibility, a father would need to establish that there is a degree of commitment to the child, a degree of attachment exists between the child and the father, and that the application is being made purely in the interests of the child’s welfare.
+Before the Court will make an order granting parental responsibility, a father would need to establish that there is a degree of commitment to the child, a degree of attachment exists between the child and the father, and that the application is being made purely in the interests of the child’s welfare.

 Once you have parental responsibility, it must be exercised appropriately and jointly with the mother of the child.

-Parental responsibility comes to an end when the child attains the age of 21, years or earlier if a court order is made.
+Parental responsibility comes to an end when the child attains the age of 21, years or earlier if a Court order is made.

 Yeo Law’s team of family law experts can help you understand your options and draft a Parental Responsibility Agreement for a fixed fee.
 Call us on 62203400 or request a call using our online form.